 That’s because Costco doesn’t make a profit from groceries.
 It makes a profit through annual membership fees.

 Here’s a breakdown of Costco’s financials for the 2016, 2017 and 2018 financial years, as summarised by financial analysis company, Investing City.

 In this example, Costco’s net profit forms 99 per cent of their membership fee income.
 Costco is in the business of memberships, not groceries!

 So what can we learn from Costco?

-If you’re operating in a commoditized industry, or selling low value, high volume products, consider memberships or loyalty programs.
+If you’re operating in a commoditized industry, or selling low-value-high-volume products, consider memberships or loyalty programs.

-Use them at your disposal.
+Use what’s at your disposal.